LambdaSharp/LambdaSharpTool/src/DocFx/articles/API-Gateway-DotNet.md

 ```

-## Reading a Parameter from the Request Body
+## Reading the Request Body

 Only one method parameter can be resolved from the request body.
 The parameter must have a reference type, unless the `FromBody` attribute is used to force deserialization from the request body.

-The following method has two parameters: the `artist` parameter is a value type that is resolved from the request URI and the `album` parameter is a reference type that is resolved from the request body.
+The following REST API endpoint method has two parameters: the `artist` parameter is a value type that is resolved from the request URI and the `album` parameter is a reference type that is resolved from the request body.

 ```csharp
 AddAlbumResponse AddAlbum(